SATVIK202004/enitypewriter/README.md

 ---

-> [!CAUTION]
+> [!WARNING]
-> ## ⚠️ IMPORTANT — PLEASE READ BEFORE USE
+> **ETHICAL USE REQUIRED — READ CAREFULLY**
-> **This tool is designed for legitimate educational, research, personal productivity, and accessibility purposes only.**
 >
+> This tool is built for **learning, research, accessibility, and personal productivity**.
+It is a keystroke automation utility — similar in principle to text expanders, macro tools, and assistive input devices that have existed for decades.
+>
-> It is **NOT intended** to:
+> **This software is NOT intended to:**
 > - Facilitate academic dishonesty, exam fraud, or cheating of any kind
-> - Violate institutional policies, honor codes, or proctoring guidelines
+> - Violate institutional policies, honor codes, or terms of service
-> - Circumvent assessment integrity measures imposed by universities, certification bodies, or employers
+> - Bypass proctoring systems in academic or certification environments
+> - Enable impersonation or misrepresentation of your work
 >
-> **The developer explicitly condemns misuse and assumes zero liability for any unauthorized or unethical use.**
-> By downloading or using this software, you accept full and sole responsibility for ensuring your use complies with all applicable rules, policies, and laws.
-If you are unsure whether your intended use is permitted, **do not use this tool.** Always seek clarification from your institution or organization first.
+> **The developer assumes ZERO liability for misuse.** By downloading or using this software, you agree that you are solely responsible for ensuring your use complies with all applicable policies, laws, and ethical standards.
+If you are unsure whether your intended use is permitted, consult your institution or do not use this tool.
 >
-> **This is a tool.
-Tools are neutral.
-How you use it defines you.**
+> **Use responsibly.
+Use ethically.
+Use with care.**

 ---

 ## 📌 What Is ENI Typewriter?

-ENI Typewriter is a **local-network keystroke injection tool** — it runs a lightweight server on your Windows laptop, exposes a PWA interface on your phone (via QR code), and when triggered, streams text from phone to laptop using the Windows `SendInput()` API — the same low-level API used by physical keyboard drivers.
+ENI Typewriter is a **local-network keystroke injection tool** — it runs a lightweight server on your Windows laptop, exposes a Progressive Web App (PWA) interface on your phone (via QR code), and when triggered, streams text from phone to laptop using the Windows `SendInput()` API — the same low-level API used by physical keyboard drivers.

-### ✅ Legitimate Use Cases

-- **Developers** transferring code snippets, configuration blocks, or boilerplate between devices without cloud sync
-- **Students** practicing coding problems in a local IDE with solutions referenced from a phone
-- **Accessibility** — users who find phone typing easier and need to input text into desktop applications
-- **Productivity** — pasting pre-written templates, email drafts, or documentation into desktop tools
-- **Research & Learning** — studying keystroke simulation, local networking, PWA architecture, and Win32 API behavior

-### ❌ Prohibited Use Cases

-- Any activity that violates your institution's academic integrity policy
-- Circumventing online exam proctoring systems or remote assessment tools
-- Any form of dishonesty, fraud, or misrepresentation
-- Any use that breaks local laws or institutional rules

-> **When in doubt, don't use it.
-Your integrity is worth more than any shortcut.**
+It is designed for legitimate scenarios where you need to **input large amounts of pre-written text** (code snippets, templates, boilerplate, accessibility scripts, repetitive documentation) into a desktop application from your phone, without relying on copy-paste, email, cloud sync, or any internet service.

+**Legitimate use cases include:**
+- Developers testing text-input interfaces across devices
+- Accessibility tool for users with mobility impairments
+- Productivity automation for repetitive text entry tasks
+- Educational research on input APIs and network protocols
+- Personal knowledge-base snippet injection into local IDEs

+**This is not a cheating tool.** If you use it as one, you are misusing the software and violating its intended purpose.

 ---